inlets/inletsctl/pkg/provision/README.md

 * All provisioning code should detect the correct "status" for the provider and set the standard known value
 * Always show your testing in PRs.

+Finally please [add an example to the documentation](https://docs.inlets.dev/#/tools/inletsctl?id=inletsctl-reference-documentation) for your provider in the [inlets/docs](https://github.com/inlets/docs) repo.

 If you would like to add a provider please propose it with an Issue, to make sure that the community are happy to accept the change, and to maintain the code on an ongoing basis.

 ## Maintainers for each provider